LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 With the test starting from line 134 we proof whether the widget resets the selected article if the article list changes and the selected article isn't in this new or updated list.
 There are four different cases with data for replacing the resource.

 In sum we have five failing tests now.
 To get them passing we add the function ```checkArticles```.
-It uses the laxar.object.path function to check if there is an array ```$scope.resources.display.entries``` and returns it or if it not exists it returns the third parameter in our case an empty array.
+It uses the laxar.object.path function to check if there is an array ```$scope.resources.display.entries``` and returns it or if it doesn't exist it returns the third parameter which in our case is an empty array.

 ```javascript
 var entries = ax.object.path( $scope.resources, 'display.entries', [] );